stuntrally/stuntrally3/docs/Tasks.md

 new
 10. Restore **master (game) server** for multiplayer games lists,
 [forum topic](https://groups.f-hub.org/d/2Hu9znrb/new-masterserver-for-multiplayer-)
-*Possible* on a-lec.org if/once we get there (only CC data required 1st).
+*Possible* on a-lec.org if we get there (only CC data required 1st).

 ----